ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/car-deeds-5-138" "800" /%}}

 [Esther C. (Cary) Vorhis](https://www.findagrave.com/memorial/148400355/esther-vorhis) (1836 to 23 Jan 1917) is the wife of [Andrew Cameron Vorhis](https://www.findagrave.com/memorial/21978492/andrew-cameron-vorhis) (1825 to 05 Aug 1889), who commonly went by Cameron, and the mother of [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 1919).
-Cameron Vorhis purchased the grist mill from Charles Personius, and Cameron's sons eventually took it over from him, when Cameron retired, a few years prior to when the mill is said to have burned.
+Cameron Vorhis purchased the grist mill from Charles Personeus, and Cameron's sons eventually took it over from him, when Cameron retired, a few years prior to when the mill is said to have burned.

 <div class="cols">
 {{% fig "mills-home/1889-08-09-The-Ithaca-Daily-Journal-Ithaca-NY-p3a" "350" /%}}
 {{% fig "mills-home/1889-08-09-The-Ithaca-Daily-Journal-Ithaca-NY-p3b" "350" /%}}
 </div>

-From Molly Adams in *The Towns of Tompkins County*, p56: "The present store [Brookton's Market in 2022], on the site of a plastermill, seems to have started about 1890, under Frank Vorhis.
+From Molly Adams in *The Towns of Tompkins County*, p56: "The present store [Brookton's Market in 2022], on the site of a plastermill, seems to have started about 1890, under Frank Vorhis."
 According to the Brookton's Market 2011 Calendar, Frank owned the general store at that location until its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.

 Frank Vorhis is the father of [Charlotte Esther (Vorhis) Pancoe](https://www.findagrave.com/memorial/162242537/charlotte-esther-pancoe) (02 Aug 1893 to 19 May 1964) who was [baptized]({{% ref "baptism" %}}) with Emily and Jessie Brewer and is often referred to as "Miss Esther Vorhis" during that time.